dstrekelj/last.fm-streamgraph/README.md

 Visualise your last.fm listening history in the form of a streamgraph.

 Inspired by [LastGraph](http://lastgraph.aeracode.org/), but maybe not as good just yet.
+[Give it a try](http://dstrekelj.github.io/last.fm-streamgraph).

 ## TODO